 Personally I use take a pick-and-mix approach to spread the risk with these sorts of alternative opportunities.

-For instance, I use both RateSetter and Zopa, I’ve invested a little in mini-bonds and retail bonds, I have money with NS&I, and I have taken advantage of high interest rates and cashback offers with accounts like Santander 1-2-3 to boost my returns.
+For instance, I have used both RateSetter and Zopa, I’ve invested a little in mini-bonds and retail bonds, I have money with NS&I, and I have taken advantage of high interest rates and cashback offers with accounts like Santander 1-2-3 to boost my returns.

 When putting money into the riskier alternative options, I only invest a very low single-digit percentage of my net worth with any particular one.
 Like this I aim to mitigate the risks of being hit by some sort of systemic or company failure.